MakotoNakai/Introduction_to_Ruby/README.md

-# Introduction_to_Ruby
-Just typing the codes on https://qiita.com/Chrowa3/items/87075edec0a77ac104d6 and tic-tac-toe from scratch
+# How to play tic-tac-toe on your computer

 1. `git clone https://github.com/MakotoNakai/Introduction_to_Ruby.git`